vico/ml-infra-tools/README.md

 docker run --rm --gpus all nvidia/cuda:11.0-base nvidia-smi
 ```

-The output will be somethings like
+The output will be some things like

 ```
 +-----------------------------------------------------------------------------+